BDC Hamburger Icon

 Limitations

 While it’s great that supervisors can temporarily assign agents to different skills and calling groups in times of demand, agents can’t do that themselves.
-If this ability is important to you, check out our review of GoTo Contact Center, which lets agents manage their own status in queues, log themselves into queues to help out, and, if a customer remains unassigned because their call doesn’t fit into a particular category, agents can assign themselves to receive those calls and messages too.
+If this ability is important to you, check out our review of GoTo Contact Center, which lets agents manage their own statuses in queues and log themselves into queues to help out.
+Also, if a customer remains unassigned because their call doesn’t fit into a particular category, agents can assign themselves to receive those calls and messages too.

 Methodology

 To help small businesses choose call center software, we examined the top products on the market.
 In each case, we evaluated the system’s usability, features and setup process, along with the vendor’s pricing structure and customer support options.
 We took into account inbound call center and outbound communication functionality, the availability of integrations, reporting tools and self-service capabilities.
 We participated in demos and free trials whenever possible to better understand the software.
-To find the best call center system for inbound customer service teams, we looked specifically and tools available for agent training, the available reports and analytics and available customer service integrations
+How did we find the best call center system for inbound customer service teams?
+We looked specifically at tools available for agent training, the available reports and analytics, and available customer service integrations.

 FAQ

-In call centers, omnichannel means the ability to send and receive calls and messages via multiple routes including phone, email, SMS, MMS, social media private messaging, messaging apps (like WhatsApp) and video calling.
+In call centers, omnichannel means the ability to send and receive calls and messages via multiple routes.
+Such methods include phone, email, SMS, MMS, social media private messaging, messaging apps (like WhatsApp) and video calling.

 Bottom line